MattDrivenDev/FireInTheMole/README.md

 A game about moles mining with dynamite and blowing each other up (a Bomberstein3D).

 ## TODO
+ - [ ] Projection rendering based on the results of the ray casting.
  - [ ] Add a title screen.
  - [ ] Add a "Days Since Last Accident" counter to the title screen :)
- - [ ] Load player spawn points from the Tile Map.
  - [ ] Make the pause menu prettier.
+ - [x] Load player spawn points from the Tile Map.
- - [ ] Pause menu sounds.
+ - [x] Pause menu sounds.
- - [ ] Pause menu quit confirmation.
+ - [x] Pause menu quit confirmation.
- - [ ] Projection rendering based on the results of the ray casting.
  - [x] Refactor/2nd pass on the screen/scene/state managment.
  - [x] Add a pause menu.
  - [x] Screen/scene/state managment.